MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ## Monitor and collect metrics

-The Azure Monitor container insights feature is the recommended tool for monitoring and logging because you can view events in real time.
+Azure Monitor [Container insights](/azure/azure-monitor/containers/container-insights-overview) is the recommended tool to monitor the performance of container workloads because you can view events in real time.
 It captures container logs from the running pods and aggregates them for viewing.
 It also collects information from Metrics API about memory and CPU utilization to monitor the health of running resources and workloads.
-You can use it to monitor performance as the pods scale.
-Another advantage is that you can easily use Azure portal to configure charts and dashboards.
-It has the capability to create alerts that trigger Automation Runbooks, Azure Functions, and others.
+You can also use it to monitor performance as the pods scale.
+It includes collection of telemetry critical for monitoring, analysis and visualization of collected data to identify trends, and configure alerting to be proactively notified of critical issues.

 Most workloads hosted in pods emit Prometheus metrics.
-Azure Monitor is capable of scraping Prometheus metrics and visualizing them.
+Container insights is capable of integrating with Prometheus to view application and workload metrics it collects from nodes and Kubernetes.

-There are some third-party utilities integrated with Kubernetes.
-Take advantage of log and metrics platforms such as Grafana or Datadog, if your organization already uses them.
+There are some third-party solutions that integrate with Kubernetes you can take advantage of, such as Grafana or Datadog, if your organization already uses them.

-With AKS, Azure manages some core Kubernetes services and log capture from those services is configured in the Azure Diagnostics settings for the cluster.
+With AKS, Azure manages some core Kubernetes services and the logs for the AKS control plane components are implemented in Azure as [resource logs](/azure/azure-monitor/essentials/resource-logs).
 It is recommended that most clusters have the following enabled at all times as they can help you troubleshoot cluster issues and have a relatively low log density:

 - Logging on the **ClusterAutoscaler** to gain observability into the scaling operations.
 For more information, see [Retrieve cluster autoscaler logs and status](/azure/aks/cluster-autoscaler#retrieve-cluster-autoscaler-logs-and-status).
 - **KubeControllerManager** to have observability into the interaction between Kubernetes and the Azure control plane.
 - **KubeAuditAdmin** to have observability into activities that modify your cluster.
 There is no reason to have both **KubeAudit** and **KubeAuditAdmin** both enabled, as **KubeAudit** is a superset of **KubeAuditAdmin** that includes non-modify (read) operations as well.
 - **Guard** captures Azure Active Directory and Azure RBAC audits.

 Other log categories, such as **KubeScheduler** or **KubeAudit**, may be very helpful to enable during early cluster or workload lifecycle development, where added cluster autoscaling, pod placement & scheduling, and similar data could help troubleshoot cluster or workload operations concerns.
-Keeping the extended troubleshooting logs on full time, once the troubleshooting needs are over, may be considered an unnecessary cost to ingest and store in Azure Monitor.
+Keeping the extended troubleshooting logs on full time, once the troubleshooting needs are over, might be considered an unnecessary cost to ingest and store in Azure Monitor.

+While Azure Monitor includes a set of existing log queries to start with, you can also use them as a foundation to help build your own queries.
+As your library grows, you can save amd reuse log queries using one or more [query packs](/azure/azure-monitor/logs/query-packs).
+Your custom library of queries help enable additional observability into the health and performance of your AKS clusters, and support your service level objectives (SLOs).

+For more information about our monitoring best practices for AKS, see [Monitoring Azure Kubernetes Service (AKS) with Azure Monitor](/azure/aks/monitor-aks).

 ### Enable self-healing